Brown Crimini Mushrooms - River Valley Ranch, Burlington, WI

 Preheat oven to 400°

 Remove stems from mushrooms, place cap side down in a greased casserole dish.
 Finely chop stems.
 Heat oil in a skillet over medium heat.
 Add chopped stems, onions and garlic to heated oil.
 Sauté until lightly browned.

 Combine bread crumbs, parsley, salt, pepper and oregano in a large bowl.
 Add sautéed mushroom mixture.
-Stuff mushroom caps and bake for 15-20 minutes, or until mushrooms are tender.
+Stuff mushroom caps and bake for 15-20 minutes, or until mushrooms are tender. (from River Valley Ranch)

 Preheat the oven to 450°.
 On a rimmed baking sheet, toss the asparagus with 1 tablespoon oil, lemon zest and season with salt and pepper.
 Roast the asparagus for about 8 minutes, until just tender and the tips begin to turn brown.

+Stir together miso and 2 tablespoon butter.
+Discard turnip stems and coarsely chop leaves.
+Halve turnips (leave whole if tiny) and put in a 12-inch heavy skillet along with water, mirin, remaining tablespoon butter, and ⅛ teaspoon salt.
+Bring to a boil over medium-high heat, then boil, covered, 10 minutes.
 Add greens by handfuls, turning and stirring with tongs and adding more as volume in skillet reduces.
 Cover and cook 1 minute.
 Uncover and continue boiling, stirring occasionally, until turnips are tender and liquid is reduced to a glaze, about 5 minutes.
 Stir in miso butter and cook 1 minute.